 Forward-looking statements include, but are not limited to, statements with respect to the nature of our strategy and capabilities, the vertical and regional expansion of our market and business opportunities, and the expansion of our product offering in the future.
 Statements that include words like "believe," "expect," "anticipate," "intend," "plan," "seek," "estimate," "could," "potentially" or similar expressions are forward-looking statements and reflect future predictions that may not be correct, even though we believe they are reasonable.
 These statements are not guarantees of future performance and involve risks and uncertainties that are difficult to predict or are beyond our control.
 A number of important factors could cause actual outcomes and results to differ materially from those expressed in these forward looking statements.
+Consequently, readers should not place undue reliance on such forward-looking statements.
 In addition, these forward-looking statements relate to the date on which they are made.